This page covers configuring MCP servers for Codex threads launched through Jaidu.

 3. Check Codex logs if a server does not connect

-These changes persist in your Codex configuration and remain available across threads.
+These changes persist in Codex MCP settings and remain available across threads.
+Use runtime presets to decide which saved MCP servers are exposed to a specific workspace turn.

 Best Practices